AJAmit17/NammaDoctor/README.md

 # Project Name Documentation

-Welcome to the official documentation for Project Name!
+Welcome to the official documentation for NammaDoctor!
 In this document, you'll find information about the features, functionality, and usage of our website developed for the hackathon.

 ## Table of Contents